FagnerMartinsBrack/medium-watcher/README.md

 Check the runs here: https://github.com/FagnerMartinsBrack/medium-watcher/actions

-It uses an In Memory EventBus with EventEmitter which you can use to subscribe Notification Targets to the "NEW_POST" event.
+It uses an In Memory Event Emitter which you can use to subscribe Notification Targets to the "NEW_POST" event.

 You can add more notification targets by creating a new listener: